mfpiccolo/kindred/README.md

   @set_class_name("SomeModel")
 ```

-Make note of the or=.
+Make note of the ||=.
 This is to make sure that you don't overwrite the js object if it already exists.

 Use this same naming and directory structure for all your js.
 If you are creating service objects then put them in `app/assets/javascripts/services`